galaxyproject/training-material/topics/transcriptomics/tutorials/droplet-quantification-preprocessing/tutorial.md

 We've provided you with some example data to play with, a small subset of the reads in a mouse dataset of fetal growth restriction (see the study in Single Cell Expression Atlas [here](https://www.ebi.ac.uk/gxa/sc/experiments/E-MTAB-6945/results/tsne) and the project submission [here](https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-6945/)).
 This is a study using the Drop-seq chemistry, however this tutorial is almost identical to a 10x chemistry.
 We will point out the one tool parameter change you will need to run 10x samples.
 This data is not carefully curated, standard tutorial data - it's real, it's messy, it desperately needs filtering, it has background RNA running around, and most of all it will give you a chance to practice your analysis as if this data were yours.

 Down-sampled reads and some associated annotation can be downloaded from Zenodo below, or you can import this [example input history](https://humancellatlas.usegalaxy.eu/u/wendi.bacon.training/h/input---pre-processing-with-alevin).
-How did I downsample these fastq files?
+How did I downsample these FASTQ files?
 Check out [this history](https://humancellatlas.usegalaxy.eu/u/wendi.bacon.training/h/pre-processing-with-alevin---part-1---how-to-downsample) to find out!
 Additionally, to map your reads, you will need a transcriptome to align against (a FASTA) as well as the gene information for each transcript (a gtf) file.
 You can download these for your species of interest from Ensembl [here](https://www.ensembl.org/info/data/ftp/index.html).
 Additionally, these files are available in the above history as well as the Zenodo links below.
 Keep in mind, these are big files, so they may take a bit to import!

 > ### {% icon hands_on %} Hands-on: Data upload - Part 1